ORU-ACM/oru-acm.github.io/README.md

 * The command to clone is: git clone url

 Creating a Pull Request
-Once you've made changes to your code and want to merge it to the original repository, do these:

 * Go to your repo on GitHub
 * Create a pull request
 * Make sure the main branch is chosen (should be by default)